-- Except in limited circumstances, while performing any safety-sensitive functions with a controlled substance in his/her system.18
+- Except in limited circumstances, while performing any safety-sensitive functions with a controlled substance in his/her system.17

-Regardless of what DUI statute the defendant violated, the plaintiff must still prove that the violation caused the plaintiff’s injury.
+Regardless of what DUI statute the defendant violated, you must still prove that the violation caused your injury.

-“Whether the defendant’s drinking or drug use caused a plaintiff’s injuries is a question of fact for the jury to decide.
+“Whether the defendant’s drinking or drug use caused your injuries is a question of fact for the jury to decide.
 It’s my job as a California plaintiff’s injury lawyer to connect the dots for the jury so the defendant can be held accountable.”20

-“Preponderance of the evidence” in a DUI lawsuit means it is “more likely than not” that the defendant drove under the influence and injured the plaintiff.
+“Preponderance of the evidence” in a DUI lawsuit means it is “more likely than not” that the defendant drove under the influence and injured you.
 In addition, only nine of the 12 jurors need to agree.

 A conviction for DUI is sufficient to prove that the defendant was negligent per se.
 This is because violation of a statute constitutes per se negligence under California law.